 In this workshop, we’ll explore the intersection of Design Thinking and Change Management, including how to:

 For Molly, ‘Design’ is seeing the world as it might be, rather than as it is.
-For the past 8 years she has been a member of the Visioning Team at YouTube, an in-house Design Strategy consultancy.
-Here, she uses Design Thinking to shepherd cross-functional teams through ambiguity to clarity on ambitious, broad, and ‘hairy’ problems.
+She works on a Design Strategy team, shepherding cross-functional teams through ambiguity to clarity on ambitious, broad, and ‘hairy’ problems.
 She's previously worked at B2B design consultancies helping leaders of large companies design their vision, strategy, culture, and organizational processes.
-Molly has earned a BFA in Communication Design from Washington University in St Louis, an MA in Design Leadership from the Maryland Institute College of Art (MICA), and an MBA from Johns Hopkins University.
 She’s endlessly curious and loves connecting dots between unexpected topics.

 (c) Association of Change Management Professionals - Texas Chapter